Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

 Using the same colours, the bars in the second panel show the 95\% CL lower limits on the $\Lambda_i$ on logarithmic scales in units of TeV, for different values of ${C_i}$.
 These reaches are estimated by taking half the width of the 95\% CL ranges of $C_i/\Lambda_i^2$ as the typical sensitivity of the measurement.
 Here and in subsequent analogous panels, the darker (lighter) coloured histograms are for $C_i = 0.01 (1)$ and the histograms with dashed outlines are for the strong-coupling perturbativity limit $C_i = (4 \pi)^2$.
 In general, the $\Lambda_i$ scales would be modified by a factor $\sqrt{C_i}$, which would depend on whether the Wilson coefficient is induced by strongly- or weakly-coupled new physics, at tree- or loop-level.

 The corresponding 95\% CL constraints for the marginalised case, where we include simultaneously all operators in the analysis and then profile the likelihood over all coefficients except one, as described in Section~\ref{sec:procedure}, are shown in the lower pair of panels in Fig.~\ref{fig:flavour_universal_EWdiBH}.
 The yellow, orange and red bars from left to right are the fits to the old data, the new data without the STXS measurements, and including them, respectively.
 There is again no significant difference for different treatments of $h \to 4f$.
 The marginalised constraints are weaker overall than the individual constraints, as the fit is allowed to explore all possible variations in the space of coefficients.
 We also note that the STXS measurements play a key role in the marginalised constraints for some operators, e.g., $C_{HG}, C_G$ and $C_{tH}$.
 As discussed in Section~\ref{subsec:higgs_production}, removing them causes a degeneracy in the parameter space that prevents meaningful constraints in these directions.
 We show in dark brown the impact on $C_W$ of dropping the $Zjj$ constraint, which still does not significantly affect the other operators.
 The more traditional diboson measurements suffer from suppressed SM interference at high energy due to helicity selection~\cite{Azatov:2016sqh}.
-This is why the bound without $Zjj$ is dominated by the LEP 2 data, with the high mass $W^+W^-$ distributions from the LHC yielding no significant improvement.
+This is particularly so for $W^+W^-$, while $W^\pm Z$ appears to retain some sensitivity.
+This is why the bound without $Zjj$ changes significantly, becoming dominated by the $W^\pm Z$ and/or LEP 2 data, with the high mass $W^+W^-$ distributions from the LHC yielding no significant improvement.
 The $Zjj$ observable is therefore extremely useful for constraining anomalous gauge boson self-interactions at linear level, overcoming the non-interference issue and accessing the leading contributions in the SMEFT expansion.